 25. Another consequence of climate change is the warming of permafrost regions (in Alaska, Canada, Greenland, northern Europe and Russia).
 As the permafrost thaws it is releasing CO2 and methane gas in enormous quantities.
 Methane gas is another greenhouse gas and it has a very damaging effect on our climate - up to 50 times greater than CO2.
 Some of this methane gas is in Siberian permafrost and some below the russian arctic ocean, off the north-east of Russia and close to Alaska.
 (This region was mentioned in 25 above as already warming 10 times faster than the global average !)
-Recently, hundreds of toxic plumes of methane gas, many a kilometre wide, have for the first time been observed bubbling up from the ocean.
-In recent years hundreds of large craters have been left by underground explosions of methane gas in Siberian permafrost regions.
+In recent years, hundreds of toxic plumes of methane gas, many a kilometre wide, have for the first time been observed bubbling up from the ocean.
+Also, hundreds of large craters have been created by underground explosions of methane gas in Siberian permafrost regions.
 So, vast quantities of Methane gas have begun to be released into our atmosphere.
 This is accelerating global warming.

 26. As these regions thaw there could be a relatively quick release of Gigatons of methane gas (one Gigaton = 1,000 million tons).
 A sudden release like this is known as a 'Methane Burp'.
 Massive releases could take place over a period